ember-learn/guides-source/guides/release/services/index.md

 * Geolocation.
 * WebSockets.
 * Server-sent events or notifications.
-* Server-backed API calls that may not fit Ember Data.
+* Server-backed API calls that may not fit EmberData.
 * Third-party APIs.
 * Logging.